Have you just started writing your first power chord guitar riffs?

 A semiquaver, followed by a quaver, followed again by a semiquaver.

-Or any combination you may want to include in your riffs, such as in this example:
+Or any combination you may want to include in your power chord riffs, such as in this example:

 4. Pick single notes

-While strumming power chords sounds great, you don’t need to strum all the time.
-The notes of the power chord, can be played one by one as in this riff.
+While strumming power chords on guitar sounds great, you don’t need to strum all the time.
+The notes of the power chord, can be picked one by one as in this riff.

 Or, if we want to be a bit more creative, in this one: